What Should You Do If You’ve Been Injured At a Grocery Store?

 - Ask others to share any photos or videos with you

-Focus on documenting any hazards that may have contributed to your injury, such as a spill, a loose floor mat, unsecured cord, missing handrail, etc. The more evidence you have of any potential hazard, the stronger the case against the store will be if it allowed the condition to remain without repair, warning or barricading off the area.
+Focus on documenting any hazards that may have contributed to your injury, such as a spill, a loose floor mat, an unsecured cord, missing handrail, etc. The more evidence you have of any potential hazard, the stronger the case against the store will be if it allowed the condition to remain without repair, warning or barricading off the area.

 Inform Store Management of Your Grocery Store Injury Accident & Injury